The University of Queensland

 Adjustment factors

-At UQ, you can gain up to five adjustment factors if you’re eligible for one of our undergraduate admissions schemes.
-We award adjustment factors if you have completed specific subjects in high school, live in a rural or remote location, or are experiencing financial hardship.
+At UQ, you can gain up to five adjustment factors if you’re eligible for one of our undergraduate admissions schemes..
+We award adjustment factors for attending a specific school, completing specific subjects, living in a rural or remote location, experiencing financial hardship and identifying as Aboriginal or Torres Strait Islander.

 Find out more about our admissions schemes and adjustment factors.